Beschuetzer/thumbnail-carousel/README.md

     {
       description: 'My Image with no Thumbnail (full image is used as thumbnail)',
       srcMain: img2,
-      itemStyles: {
-        objectFit: "cover", //image covers the available space (default is contain)
-        objectPosition: "top", //image is positioned
     },
-    },
      {
-      description: 'My Image with Custom Fit and Position',
+      description: "Using itemStyles to Pass Style to Item's Underlying Tag (works with videos too)",
       srcMain: img3,
       srcThumbnail: img3Thumbnail,
       itemStyles: {
         objectFit: "cover", //image covers the available space (default is contain)
-        objectPosition: "top", //image is positioned
+        objectPosition: "top", //image is positioned top (default is center) },
-      },
     },
     ...